vishal-singh-rajpoot/Friday-AI-Using-Python/README.md

 It is capable of opening your code editor or IDE with a single voice command.

 Defining Speak Function
 The and first and foremost thing for an A.I. assistant is that it should be able to speak.
-To make our J.A.R.V.I.S. talk, we will make a function called speak().
+To make our F.R.I.D.A.Y. talk, we will make a function called speak().
 This function will take audio as an argument, and then, it will pronounce it.